ezracr/vote-role-assignment/README.md

 - Stopping those that run in the background: `docker-compose down`
 - Building and starting: `docker-compose up -d --build`.
 - To view the terminal output of a container running in the bg: `docker logs <First few characters from the container's id>`.
 You can find container's id with the help of `docker ps`.
-- If you want to enter a container: `docker exec it "<First few characters from the container's id>" bash`.
+- If you want to enter a container: `docker exec it <First few characters from the container's id> bash`.
 Sometimes bash might not be installed, then try `sh`.

 #### `docker-compose.override`
 #### Example of `docker-compose.override` in development